 - When sowing seed outdoors, we recommend a maximum planting depth of 4X the width of the seed

-Spacing: Space plants 15-18 inches apart in rows spaced 20-30 inches apart
+Space plants 15-18 inches apart in rows spaced 20-30 inches apart Lighting:

-Soil: Site in a rich, fertile, deep, moist, well-drained soil.
-Feed plants with 5-10-5 (or higher numbers) or nitrate of soda when first planting out and again every 4 weeks
+Site in a rich, fertile, deep, moist, well-drained soil.
+Feed plants with 5-10-5 (or higher numbers) or nitrate of soda when first planting out and again every 4 weeks Additional Care:

-Additional Care: Plant out as soon as the soil can be worked in the spring.
-It is a cool weather crop that is very tolerant of frosts
+Plant out as soon as the soil can be worked in the spring.
+It is a cool weather crop that is very tolerant of frosts Appearance and Use:

 This leafy green is grown to be eaten fresh or canned as sauerkraut.
 Ornamental varieties (Acephala Group) are used as cool season bedding plants and in container displays.
 It grows as a 1-2 foot, round, flattened, or upright head of compressed leaves.
 Green Cabbage has smooth green leaves; Red Cabbage has smooth purple-red leaves; and Savoy Cabbage has crinkled green leaves.
 Harvest the head at its base when it is firm, at its optimal size of 15 inches or less, and when the leaves are still tight.
 Mature heads will last several weeks in the field and for several weeks after harvesting